OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-01.md

 Am I now seeking the approval of people, or of God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.

 ## Galatians 1:11
-I want you to know, brothers and sisters, that the gospel I preached is not of human origin.
+I want you to understand, dear friends, that the gospel I proclaimed is not derived from human sources.

 ## Galatians 1:12
 I did not receive it from any man, nor was I taught it; rather, I received it through a revelation from Jesus Christ.